lukewhrit/spacebin/README.md

     -   Returns a `plain/text` file containing the content of the document.

 > [!TIP]
-> There are two additional non-API routes that are documented: `/ping`: returns a 200 OK if the service is online, and `/config`: returns a JSON body with the instances configuration settings.
+> There are two additional non-API routes: `/ping`: returns a 200 OK if the service is online, and `/config`: returns a JSON body with the instances configuration settings.

 ## Credits